KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization.md

 This article describes the KeyboardKit localization engine.

-In KeyboardKit, the ``KeyboardLocale`` enum defines keyboard-specific locales.
-Each keyboard locale has localized content and assets and specifies a native `Locale` that provides locale-specific information.
+In KeyboardKit, the ``KeyboardLocale`` enum defines keyboard locales, where each locale refers to a native `Locale` and has localized strings and assets.

-[KeyboardKit Pro][Pro] specific features are described at the end of this document.
+[KeyboardKit Pro][Pro] features are described at the end of this document.